Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Numerical Illustrations

 \subsection{Application:~Optimizely Experiments}

-The data includes results from 2,766 experiments on the Optimizely platform starting in April 2014.
-The experiments were all website experiments conducted by more than 1000 experimenting companies.
+The data includes results from 2,766 experiments on the Optimizely platform starting in April 2014 \citep{berman2022false}.
+The experiments were all website experiments conducted by more than 1,000 experimenting companies.
 Every experiment had one control (baseline) condition and one or more variations of treatments.
-In total, there are results from 4965 variations in our data.
-For each experiment, we have data about the total number of unique online visitors exposed to a specific variation of a webpage and the total number of clicks on that page, which is the dependent variable in the experiment.
-These values allow us to compute the conversion rate (in terms of clicks) of the baseline control and each other's variation and statistics, such as the standard error and p-values of the difference in conversion rates between each variation and the control.
+In total, there are results from 4,965 variations in our data.
+Because the lifts in experiments with many variations and one baseline are possibly correlated, we include non-baseline variations selected randomly with a probability proportional to the inverse of the number of variations in each experiment.
+This random selection may contain a mild dependency and gives us about 2,700 experiments to analyze.
+For each experiment, we have data about the total number of unique online visitors exposed to a specific variation of a webpage (corresponding to $n_{i0}$ and $n_{i1}$) and the total number of clicks on that page, which is the dependent variable in the experiment.
+These values allow us to compute the conversion rate (in terms of clicks) of the baseline control and the non-baseline variation.
+These conversion rates are used to compute lifts, z-scores, and p-values for the lifts.

-Similar to our synthetic data setup, we compare the proposed method with the Uncorrected, BH, SC, and BCDS.
-The truth is unknown in this case, so we cannot report the FDR, power, or profit.
+Similar to our synthetic data analysis, we compare the RBL method with the Uncorrected, BH, SC, and BCDS methods.
+In this case, the ground truth (true population level conversion rates) is unknown, so we cannot report the FDR, power, or profit.
 We report the number of rejections for each method at different nominal level choices of 0.01, 0.05, and 0.10.
-Some of the experiments in the dataset contain variations; we include experiments in our final dataset with a probability proportional to the inverse of the number of variations.
-This random selection consists of a mild dependency, if any, and gives us about 2700 experiments to work on.
-In this dataset, there is no heterogeneity in baseline profits, and we incorporate that by generating the profits from the gamma distribution as before.
-We demonstrate an unweighted, that is, identically equal baseline profits scenario, too.
-In this setup, there is no concept of net profit since the number of false discoveries is unknown.
-However, we can impute the total weighted or unweighted observed lift, which, while not accurate, provides an estimate of the lift.
-The observed lift per number of rejections is a way to evaluate performance in this limited natural data setting.
-Again, we emphasize that the observed lifts are noisy measurements of the actual lifts.
+In this dataset, there is no heterogeneity in baseline profit per conversion.
+Hence, we initially do analyses without heterogeneity in baseline profits, but then extend them by generating heterogeneous profits from the gamma distribution as before.